masaid2244/ISTQB-CTFL-Agile-PK-By-Masaid-Zeb/README.md

 ## 📊 Certification Trend: CTFL vs. Agile Tester

-While **Agile Tester** certifications are gaining momentum, they still lag behind the more widely pursued **CTFL** certification.
-This suggests that while many testers recognize the value of the **CTFL**, fewer are pursuing the **Agile Tester** certification, despite Agile methodologies becoming increasingly important in modern software development.

 Key Insights:

 - The **Agile Tester** certification has been growing steadily each year, but the number of people taking it remains relatively low compared to the CTFL.
 - In **2023**, the **Agile Tester** certification reached its peak with **40 certifications** issued.
 However, 2025 is projected to see around **25–30 certifications** by the end of the year, indicating steady but slow growth.
 - The **CTFL** certification continues to be the primary focus for most testers, with Agile-specific certifications still somewhat underrecognized.

-## 📊 Visualization of Certification Trend

 Here’s a visual representation of the **Agile Tester** certification trend over the years:

 - **2025**: ██████████████████████ (21)